Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Acknowledgements

 \section{Acknowledgements}

 A.M. was supported by the King Abdullah University of Science and Technology (KAUST).
 T. J. acknowledges support from the EU FET Open RIA Grant No. 766566, the Ministry of Education of the Czech Republic Grant No. LM2015087 and LNSM-LNSpin, and the Grant Agency of the Czech Republic Grant No. 14-37427G.
 J. S. acknowledges the Alexander von Humboldt Foundation, EU FET Open Grant No. 766566, EU ERC Synergy Grant No. 610115, and the Transregional Collaborative Research Center (SFB/TRR) 173 SPIN+X. K.G. and P.G. acknowledge stimulating discussions with C.O.
-Avci and financial support by the Swiss National Science Foundation (Grant No. 200021-153404) and the European Commission under the Seventh Framework Program (spOt project, Grant No. 318144).
+Avci and financial support by the Swiss National Science Foundation (Grants No. 200021-153404 and 200020\_172775) and the European Commission under the Seventh Framework Program (spOt project, Grant No. 318144).
+A.T. acknowledges support by the Agence Nationale de la Recherche, project ANR-17-CE24-0025 (TopSky).
+J. \v{Z} acknowledges the Grant Agency of the Czech Republic grant no. 19-18623Y and support from the Institute of Physics of the Czech Academy of Sciences and the Max Planck Society through the Max Planck Partner Group programme.